 Common symptoms in men with SCI are: low sexual drive, fatigue, foggy brain/ low mood, poor strength and low sexual drive.

 Testosterone levels can be acquired through blood testing.
 Speak to your doctor if this is a concern for you.
 Typically we suggest looking at total and bioavailable testosterone levels along with FSH, LH, TSH, prolactin.
 Testosterone levels can be replaced to normal by taking testosterone, but if you wish to be a biological father, other medications need to be used instead to increase your blood level of testosterone without affecting your fertility.

 Spinal cord injury puts you at higher risk for osteoporosis.
 Please talk to your doctor about when testing bone density might be right for you.
-You can read more about the Dual-energy X-ray absorptiometry (DXA) bone density test and how to prepare for
+You can read more about the Dual-energy X-ray absorptiometry (DXA) bone density test and how to prepare for the BMD test.

 Colon cancer risk is higher among men as they age, and men with SCI may have difficulty detecting the warning signs of colon cancer because of neurogenic bowel and bowel programs.
 Colonoscopy is a test used to screen for colon cancer that is strongly recommended for men over 50, or for people who are in higher risk groups.

 Colonoscopy requires your bowel to be completely empty using a bowel prep solution that moves your bowels repeatedly over a short period of time.
 It requires a lot of time spent on the toilet which can pose a risk to your skin, and may increase symptoms of AD due to repeated bowel movements.
 It’s a good idea to talk to your physiatrist or outpatient rehab nurse before you undergo bowel prep to know how to do so in a manageable way.